 The satisfaction of that commitment comes as you see your child becoming more independent, responsible, confident and genuinely happy with her accomplishments.
 You’ll realize that with your child’s academic achievements come new levels of growth and awareness that contribute to an increasingly well rounded individual.

-It has been shown that children who have attended Montessori schools maintain an academic advantage and are more inventive and curious long after they leave the program and move into traditional schools as compared to children from other types of private schools (Miller and Dyer, 1975).
+It was shown in 1975 (Miller and Dyer) that children who have attended Montessori schools maintain an academic advantage and are more inventive and curious long after they leave the program and move into traditional schools as compared to children from other types of private schools.
+The same conclusions have been reached by more recent researchers (Bagby, Barnard-Brak, Sulak, Jones and Walter, 2012; Kayili & Ari, 2011; Rinke, Gimbel and Haskell, 2013; Shankland, Genolini, Franca, Guelfi and Ionescu, 2010).
 We notice our graduates’ names showing up on every honor roll and awards list.
 They make the news as leaders in civic and academic projects and the arts.
 We know this is largely because their parents are people who care about a good education and go out of their way to provide them with one.
 But we also know our students pick up a passion for learning in a Montessori classroom that sticks with them for life.

 With younger children you may want to discuss and role-play saying good-bye.
 Be sure to convey your confidence that school is a good place for them to be.
 Some families establish a ritual such as “hug-kiss-snuggle” that reassures them both at parting.
 Saying good-bye quickly, warmly, lovingly and matter-of-factly just as you rehearsed (no matter how anxious you are feeling!) will ease them through this transition.